 - Country of Origin: Belarus

-The current top-ranked women’s tennis player in the world, Aryna Sabalenka, has been on a tear since turning pro in 2015.
-With an impressive 20 titles under her belt, Sabalenka has begun to enter her prime, having won three Grand Slam events in just three years.
+The current top-ranked women’s tennis player in the world, Aryna Sabalenka from Belarus, has been on a tear since turning pro in 2015.
+With an impressive 24 career titles under her belt—including multiple Grand Slams like back-to-back Australian Opens (2023-2024) and the 2025 US Open—she’s entered her prime in style, winning four Grand Slam singles titles in recent years.

 - WTA Rank: #4